Wang Leehom: Charitable events and free shows

-In 2020, Wang joined the "Stand Against Racism in the Time of COVID" forum held by Asia Society, alongside guests such as Los Angeles Mayor Eric Garcetti and Representative Ted Lieu.

 Participation in 2008 Beijing Olympic Games

 Wang was chosen as one of the torchbearers to run in Greece.
 He was torchbearer number 17 on March 24, the first day of the torch relay.
 He also attended the torch lighting ceremony before his run.
 Wang took the torch from Liu Hongliang, son of the first Chinese to attend the Olympic games, Liu Changchun.
 He represented the newest generation of singers from Taiwan and China.
 He was chosen mainly because he is devoted to helping save the environment, as shown in his latest album Change Me.

 Another reason he was chosen is due to Wang's enthusiasm in the 2008 Olympic Games Theme Songs Competition.
 His single "One World One Dream" was chosen as an Olympic Games participation song.
 The single was written, sung, produced, and scored entirely by himself.
 He sang along with Jackie Chan, Stephanie Sun, and Han Hong in the song for "The One Man Olympics" which was about the first Chinese to be in the Olympics.
 He also sang in the 100 days countdown theme song "Beijing Welcomes You".
 He also sang alongside Stefanie Sun, Wang Feng, and Jane Zhang in the Beijing 2008 Olympic Games Torch Relay theme song "Light the Passion, Share the Dream".
 He is also one of the candidates on vote for performer of the Beijing 2008 Olympic Games theme song.
 In the closing ceremony, he sang "Beijing Beijing, I Love Beijing" alongside Hong Kong singer Kelly Chen and Korean singer Rain.